ortus-docs/coldbox-docs/modules/module_service/common_methods.md

 * rebuildModuleRegistry() : Rescan all the module lcoations for newly installed modules and rebuild the registry so these modules can be registered and activated.
 * registerAndActivateModule(moduleName,[instantiationPath]) : Register and Activate a new module

+With these methods you can get creative and target the reloading, unloading or loading of specific modules.
+These methods really open the opportunity to build an abstraction API where you can install modules in your application on the fly and then register and activate them.
+You can also do the inverse and deactivate modules in a running application.